rtfpessoa/diff2html/README.md

   - `matchingMaxComparisons`: perform at most this much comparisons for line matching a block of changes, default is `2500`
   - `templates`: object with previously compiled templates to replace parts of the html
   - `rawTemplates`: object with raw not compiled templates to replace parts of the html
+  - `ignoreSvnPropertyChange`: If you use `svn diff --git`, and add or delete a binary file, you will get two file change records in output.
+Set `ignoreSvnPropertyChange = true` will help you ignore the second record.

   > For more information regarding the possible templates look into [src/templates](https://github.com/rtfpessoa/diff2html/tree/master/src/templates)

 ## Diff2HtmlUI Helper